lvivJavaClub/lvivJavaClub.github.io/_posts/2023-03-06-Event-263-Offline-birthday-event.md

 ---

-This week on Java Club we will be an #offline celebration of the community’s 6th Join us next Thursday, at 10:00 Online
+This week on Java Club we will be an #offline celebration of the community’s 6th Join us next Thursday, at 19:00 offline